 No matter how lovingly your dog looks at you while you’re enjoying a piece of corn on the cob, do not share it with him.
 There is a risk that he will choke on it, and if he ingests the cob it can cause a serious intestinal blockage.
 It is not a food you should have your dog gnawing on.
 And although it might seem like something he would have a hard time consuming, if he is hungry enough, he’ll have no problem whittling down that cob.

-Can My Dog Have Popcorn?
+Can My Dog Eat Popcorn?

-If you choose to share some natural popcorn with your dog, make sure all of the kernels you’re feeding him are popped.
+If you choose to share some plain popcorn with your dog, make sure all of the kernels you’re feeding him are popped.
 In most batches you make, there are going to be a handful of pieces that don’t completely pop; for a dog, those are the pieces that aren’t digestible and can cause an upset stomach.
 Popcorn that gets stuck between their teeth can cause problems, such as tooth decay and gum disease.
 And just like when their humans eat too much popcorn, it will add calories to their daily intake.